-A variety of methods are being employed.
+A variety of methods have been employed over the years.
 Press releases have gone out to the ASCC, NRMCA, TCA, CFA and the AGC.
-Seminars are being sponsored by concrete pumping companies who invite their customers to learn about the new regulations.
-Associations are giving presentations about the standard to their members at national conferences.
-Webinars will be held, and the ACPA has volunteered to be a clearinghouse for the information and seminars becoming available.
+Seminars are sponsored by concrete pumping companies who invite their customers to learn about the regulations.
+Associations give presentations about the standard to their members at national conferences.
+Webinars are held, and the ACPA has volunteered to be a clearinghouse for the information and seminars as they become available.